 Why is it so difficult to create a playlist from MP3 files on iPhone?
 If you did not load these onto the iPhone via the Music App, the Finder (Mac) or iTunes (PC), but via direct download or via AirDrop, you can only implement the automatic playback in the desired order via detours.
 Or am I doing something wrong?
 Maybe you can leave me a simple solution as a comment.
 Until then, I'll present you my work-around for listening to an audio book that a friend recorded and made available to me as an MP3.
 I used the Documents app from Readdle for this.

 Chapter in this post:

-A friend of mine read in a book as a hobby project and saved the resulting recordings as MP3 files - one chapter each as a file.
-I was able to download them to my MacBook via a cloud service.
+A friend of mine read a book as a hobby project and saved the resulting recordings as MP3 files - each chapter as a file.
+I was able to load them onto my MacBook via a cloud service.
 From there I chose the shortest route to the iPhone: AirDrop.
-The individual files landed in the files app on the Apple smartphone via wireless technology.
+The individual files ended up in the files app of the Apple smartphone via wireless technology.
 And then?
-I had to play them one by one.
-Because although there is a file list in the integrated (and extremely minimalist) player of the iOS Files app, it does not serve as a playlist / playlist.
+I had to play them individually.
+Because although there is a file list in the built-in (and very minimalistic) player of the Files app of iOS, it does not serve as a playlist / playlist.